 The Organization exercises significant influence over The Micronutrient Initiative India Trust (the "Trust") through Board of Trustees representation.
 The Trust was established in 2006 as a public and charitable trust in India.
 Its purpose is to reduce poverty, hunger, and malnutrition, improve maternal and child health, and contribute overall to survival, education, and development of children in India.
-In 2015 the Board of the Trust approved winding down its operations as the organizations' operations in India moved under a branch office registration.
 The Trust continues to meet its statutory reporting obligations in India and is part of an ongoing management review to restructure operations in India.